RoblesJohnny/tinyweb/README.md

 # tinyweb
-A HTTP library for educational purposes
+A simple HTTP library for educational purposes

+## Description
 Have you ever wonder how the HTTP protocol works?
 When someone ask you to develop an HTTP Server/API or something similar your code look like this?
 ```